 ‘Just after finishing the course, I got a job with Greenpeace as the volunteer coordinator … Part of my role here is to create the presentations and organize trainings for the volunteers.
 Thank you for all the excellent information and training I received from you!’
 Lauren (MA, Australia)

-Questions about the course content can emailed to AcademicEnglish@hum.ku.dk.
+Questions regarding the course content can be emailed to AcademicEnglish@hum.ku.dk.

 ‘Presentation Techniques’ is taught in a seminar style.
 Certain

 topics are taught through the flipped classroom technique.

 You work on material in your own field of study/research and you show a high level of critical thinking.
 You participate in class discussions, complete a number of practice presentations (informative and persuasive), assess your peer’s presentations, and take part in a variety of exercises to improve your communication skills.